Sylheti Nagri: Origins

 According to Qadir (1999) and Professor Clifford Wright, the script descends from Kaithi script, a script predominantly used in Bihar.

 The specific origin of the script is debated.
-Though most popular in Sylhet, the script was historically also used in Greater Mymensingh, Northeast India and West Bengal.
+Though most popular in Sylhet, according to renowned linguist Suniti Kumar Chatterjee the usage of Nagri in East Bengal is attributed to early Muslim colonies from upper india, the script was historically also used in Greater Mymensingh, Northeast India and West Bengal.
 One hypothesis is that the Muslims of Sylhet were the ones to invent it for the purpose of mass Islamic education, which is thought to have taken place during the 15th century, when Bengali Hindus led by Krishna Chaitanya, started a Sanskrit and Vaishnavist reawakening movement.
 On the other hand, Ahmad Hasan Dani believes that, it was invented by the Afghans during their rule of Bengal, since Nagri letters resemble Afghan coin symbols and the large number of Afghan inhabitants in Sylhet at the time.
 Another theory dates the script's origin as late as the seventeenth to eighteenth century, claiming that it was invented to facilitate the Muslim sepoys coming from the joint state of Bihar and other immigrant Muslims.

 Though almost solely used by Muslims, there are other theories which point the script's origins to Buddhists and Hindus who later converted to Islam.
 A popular theory is that it was brought to the region via Nagar Brahmins.
 This is a Hindu caste known for travelling and settling across the subcontinent, adopting the local language but writing in their own Nagari-variant of Kaithi instead.
 The Brahmins converted to Islam though retained the practice of the Nagri script for poetry.
 This is also the case in other parts of South Asia such as Sindh, Multan and Varanasi.
 Baitali Kaithi was a former script used to write Hindustani at a similar time, and it was identical to Sylhet Nagri with the exception that the latter had a matra (upper horizontal line used in Brahmic scripts).
 Others say that the script was invented by immigrant Bhikkhus (originally Buddhist in faith) from neighbouring countries such as Nepal.

 Manuscripts have been found of works such as Rag Namah by Fazil Nasim Muhammad, Shonabhaner Puthi by Abdul Karim and the earliest known work Talib Husan (1549) by Ghulam Husan.